Get help paying utility bills, including programs from charities and the government

 Charity organizations that provide electric or light bill help

-Salvation Army electric bill assistance from local centers is available.
-Low families in a crisis can always turn to this charity for financial help for paying utility, electric bills or referrals.
-The Salvation Army Family Emergency Services and Social care addresses basic human need by providing a "safety net" for those who need help paying bills and have nowhere else to turn to.
-They will provide free fans or AC units, utility bill assistance and also referrals to other places for emergency help.
+Salvation Army has emergency help from many centers, though exact terms and conditions change by location.
+Low-families in a financial crisis can always turn to this charity for financial help for paying utility bills or get referrals as the Salvation Army addresses basic human need by providing a "safety net" for those who need and have nowhere else to turn to.
+They will also provide free fans or AC units.
+Case workers at the Salvation Army work to prevent homelessness through crisis intervention, and since having power shut off is one form of homelessness, the agency may be able to give emergency help, from the list of Salvation Army programs by area.

-Assistance for light, electric or utility bills
+Examples of state programs that help with light, electric or utility bills

 Alabama